charlesRmajor/base-expo-native-project/README.md

 * animated transitions: https://github.com/Traviskn/react-router-native-stack

 * add OneSignal subscriptions to AppSubscriptions.js

+* check issues with getting permissions for OneSignal (iOS)

 # Questions:
 * does this part of AndroidManifest.xml need to be updated for a new project?